Why do some websites cost £100,000, and some cost £3?

 Most digital agencies will combine hosting and website support costs in a single monthly payment.
 For website support, there will usually be an agreement with your digital agency that gives you allotted support time per month.
 This can be used for helping you with updates and changes.
 Your CMS and any plugins should also be kept up-to-date under the support package.

 Separate to your website costs, marketing budgets should be considered.
 This is especially important for newly launched or e-commerce websites.
-A whole range of activities fall under the umbrella of ‘Digital Marketing’ such as; SEO, social media, content creation, PPC management, mailing lists, conversion rate optimisation, and so on.
+A whole range of activities fall under the umbrella of ‘Digital Marketing’ such as; SEO, social media, PPC management, mailing lists, conversion rate optimisation, and so on.

 When a brand new website is launched, don’t expect any visits whatsoever without some form of marketing whether that be online or offline.

 “Marketing is one of the most important things a business can do.
 Not only does marketing build brand awareness but it can also increase sales, grow businesses and engage customers.
 There are so many core business functions that stem from a good marketing plan that any SMB would be silly not to give it a shot.”

 One of the most important parts of digital marketing is Search Engine Optimisation.
 New to SEO?
 You can read all about it here: How to Increase Google Rankings

 Our current educated guesstimates go something like this: